 Who was Hestia?

-Hestia is the goddess of the house, and especially of the hearth (fireplace) within the house, so she is the goddess of safety, security, doing your duty, taking care of things.
+Hestia is the Greek goddess of the house, and especially of the hearth (fireplace) within the house, so she is the goddess of safety, security, doing your duty, taking care of things.
 Probably even though she is not in very many stories, she was actually a pretty important goddess, who was worshipped at home, as part of the ritual of lighting a fire or moving into a new house, or getting married.
+The Romans had a similar goddess called Vesta - the Vestal Virgins were her main priestesses in Rome.

 D'aulaire's Book of Greek Myths, by Edgar and Ingri D'Aulaire.